UK police recommend more than 100 fines for Downing Street lockdown breaches | Politics

 It was the first update from the police on the number of fines issued in a month after they delayed them until after local elections, which were held last week.
 In the last update on April 12, police said they had made more than 50 referrals for fines.

-Police are investigating 12 gatherings held at Downing Street and the Cabinet Office after an internal inquiry found Johnson's staff had enjoyed alcohol-fuelled parties, with the British leader attending a few of the events himself.
+Police are investigating 12 gatherings held at Downing Street and the Cabinet Office after an internal inquiry found Johnson's staff had staged alcohol-fuelled parties, with the British leader attending a few of the events himself.
+The revelations have sparked calls for Johnson to resign, especially from the opposition Labour party.
+Johnson has said he did not realize he was breaking the rules but he had accepted and paid the police fine.

+"The Prime Minister is clear there were things we did not get right, both in terms of what happened and then how it was handled subsequently," Johnson's spokesman told reporters.
+Johnson's governing Conservatives have attempted to turn the tables on Labour leader Keir Starmer, who is himself now subject to a police investigation.

+Starmer has insisted no rules were broken during an event in April 2021 where he was pictured eating and drinking with colleagues while working into the evening and has said he would resign if police issue him with a fine.
+Pollster YouGov said the investigation had not impacted Starmer's reputation negatively, with voters seeing him as the better choice to lead the country and 41% viewing him as principled, with only 23% seeing him as unprincipled.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)